 There are plenty of reasons why people keep their goals to themselves.

 One reason is the belief that nobody cares.
-This discourages individuals not to spread the world about their goals.
+This discourages individuals not to spread the word about their goals.

 Another reason might be that people prefer to keep their weaknesses secret.
 For example, in countries where English isn’t a native language, people feel shy to tell that they want to work on their English speaking skills.